malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 (WORK IN PROGRESS: This is a re-work that will replace the existing [[A Theory of the Human Mind]] page)

 This page outlines a working theory for the algorithmic and computational aspects of consciousness, including its external and internal behaviours, and explains why consciousness evolved in order to support high-level thought.
 It is suggested that the content of conscious experience is governed by a representational _state model_, along with a particular form of state machine processing loop, that explains the majority of the internal subjective attributes of consciousness.
 It provides a framework within which consciousness could be emulated, and which may prove to be the basis for artificial general intelligence.
-Finally, an investigation of the gaps remaining in our understanding is covered and a directions for further avenues of research suggested.
+Finally, an investigation of the gaps remaining in our understanding is covered and directions for further avenues of research suggested.

 # Introduction
 The question of consciousness has been a conundrum for many centuries.
 In modern times, disciplines as varied as philosophy, neuroscience, physics, and computer science all discuss the topic.
 There are many theories available, each focusing on a particular subset of the problem and coming from different perspectives (eg: philosophy vs. neuroscience vs. AI).
 For a detailed discussion of the problem and various viewpoints see [Consciousness](https://iep.utm.edu/consciou/) and [The Hard Problem of Consciousness](https://iep.utm.edu/hard-con/) (Internet Encyclopedia of Philosophy).